Kingdom Hearts 3D: Dream Drop Distance: Characters

 The game features Sora and Riku as the two main characters, taking part in a test to improve their skills with their weapon, the Keyblade.
-For most of the game, the two are depicted as they appear in the original game while also being given new clothes.
-Their older selves from Kingdom Hearts II also appear during cutscenes, while Sora is briefly playable in this incarnation during the end credits.
-A younger incarnation of Xehanort, first introduced as the optional "Mysterious Figure" boss from the North American and European releases of Kingdom Hearts Birth by Sleep, serves as the game's primary antagonist together with his two revived alter egos: his Heartless, Ansem, and his Nobody, Xemnas.
-Several former members of Xemnas' Organization XIII, including Lea and Ansem the Wise's apprentices, return after being restored to their human forms.
+For most of the game, the two are depicted as they appear in the original game, while also being given new clothes.
+Their older selves from Kingdom Hearts II appear during cutscenes, while Sora is briefly playable in this incarnation during the end credits.
+A younger incarnation of Xehanort, first introduced as the optional "Mysterious Figure" boss from the North American and European releases of Kingdom Hearts Birth by Sleep, serves as the game's primary antagonist with his two revived alter egos: his Heartless, Ansem, and his Nobody, Xemnas.
+Several former members of Xemnas' Organization XIII, including Lea and Ansem the Wise's apprentices Braig, Dilan, Even, Aeleus, and Ienzo, return after being restored to their human forms.

 Like previous games, Dream Drop Distance features various Disney characters, including Mickey Mouse, who is seen in the game in three different incarnations: his original characterization in the Kingdom Hearts series as the king of Disney Castle; a musketeer as featured in Mickey, Donald, Goofy: The Three Musketeers; and the young apprentice of Yen Sid shown in Fantasia.
 Donald Duck and Goofy make similar appearances as well.
 Characters hailing from their respective worlds play a small role in the main story, while Maleficent and Pete reprise their roles as antagonists, and Yen Sid as a supporting character.
-Unlike the other major installments, which feature an extensive cast of Final Fantasy characters, only a single Moogle appears from the franchise.
-Dream Drop Distance features appearances of Neku Sakuraba, Joshua, Shiki, Beat and Rhyme from The World Ends with You, another game owned by Square Enix with characters designed by Tetsuya Nomura, marking the first time that non-Disney, non-Final Fantasy characters have appeared in the series.
+Unlike other major installments, which feature an extensive cast of Final Fantasy characters, only a Moogle appears.
+Dream Drop Distance features appearances of Neku Sakuraba, Joshua, Beat, Rhyme, and Shiki from the Square Enix title The World Ends with You, marking the first time that characters other than those from Disney and Final Fantasy have appeared in the series.

 The game introduces a new type of creature called Dream Eaters, which come in two varieties—"Nightmares", which eat good dreams and create nightmares, and serve as enemies similar to the Heartless, Nobodies, and Unversed from previous games; and "Spirits", which eat nightmares and create good dreams, and also act as Sora and Riku's party members.